 Has difficulty waiting for his or her turn in school and/or social games

-Tends to blurt out answers instead of waiting to be called upon
+Tends to blurt out answers instead of waiting to be called on

-Takes frequent risks, and often without thinking before acting
+Takes risks often, and often without thinking before acting

 Seems to be in constant motion; runs or climbs, at times with no apparent goal except motion

-Has difficulty remaining in his/her seat even when it is expected
+Has difficulty remaining in his or her seat even when it is expected

-Fidgets with hands or squirms when in his or her seat; fidgeting excessively
+Fidgets with hands or squirms when in his or her seat and fidgets excessively

 Has difficulty engaging in quiet activities